OpenEnergyDashboard/DesignDocs/resourceGeneralization/resourceGeneralization.md

 3. The meter/group will cause the compatible units for the group to be empty.
 This means it would be impossible to graph this group and OED does not want such groups since they are not interesting to OED.
 Thus, this meter/group is grayed out and cannot be selected.

+Unlike the dropdown menus, the meters/groups will not be separated by which of the four options just described apply.
+They will be displayed in alphabetical order.
+The menus should be searchable as with the meter/group dropdown menus for graphing.

 The pseudocode for setting the meter/group menus is (see [compatible unit code](#determining-compatible-units) on functions called) follows.
 The value gid is the group id of the group being worked on.

-    // need database conn
     // Determine compatibility of meter/group to the current group being worked on (currentGroup)
     // Get the currentGroup's compatible units.
     Set currentUnits = unitsCompatibleWithMeters(metersInGroup(gid))
     // Current group's default graphic unit (via Redux) integer currentDefaultGraphicUnit = gid.default_graphic_unit
-    // Now check each meter that has a unit (not null) meters = Meter.getUnitNotNull(conn)
+    // Now check each meter that has a unit (not null).
+This is the logical database call but the
+    // information is gotten from Redux state. meters = Meter.getUnitNotNull(conn)
     for each meters M {
       // Get the case involved
       integer case = compatibleChanges(currentUnits, M, DataType.meter, currentDefaultGraphicUnit)
-      // If case 4 then won't display.
-Otherwise use the correct "font" or whatever need to show as desired. if (case != 4) {
-        add M.identifier to meter menu with "font" howToDisplay(case) }
+      // If case 3 then cannot select so need logic for that. add M.identifier to meter menu with "font" howToDisplay(case) where not selectable if case 3 }
-    }
     // Now check each group
     groups = Group.getAll(conn)
     for each groups G {
       // Get the case involved
       integer case = compatibleChanges(currentUnits, G, DataType.group, currentDefaultGraphicUnit)
-      // If case 4 then won't display.
-Otherwise you the correct "font" or whatever need to show as desired. if (case != 4) {
-        add G.name to group menu with "font" howToDisplay(case) }
+      add G.name to group menu with "font" howToDisplay(case) where not selectable if case 3 }
-    }

     // Returns the state (see groupCase function) for meter or group provided by id and